Pre-Master's Internships in Social Work at Richmond Campus

 The Regional Policy and Procedure manual provides a full description of grievance procedures.
 This manual is available on the Social Work Internship Programs main web page.

-Before they see patients individually, all interns must have prior training in the following areas:
+All interns must have prior training in the following areas:

 - Mental Status Evaluation